orbiting/mdast/README.md

 [`slate-mdast-serializer`](./packages/slate-mdast-serializer) takes care of that with customizable rules.

-The API is inspired by `slate-html-serializer`—`deserialize` and `serialize` are available to convert between Slate `Value` and markdown `String`.
+The API is inspired by `slate-html-serializer`—`deserialize` and `serialize` are available to convert between Slate `Value` and a mdast tree.
 Additionally `fromMdast` and `toMdast` is available to convert any Slate json to mdast nodes.

 ```js
 import MarkdownSerializer from 'slate-mdast-serializer'